Korean Skincare Guide: Best Ingredients For Acne Prone SkinPosted on 05/11/2018

 Keep in mind Benzoyl Peroxide is great to treat practically all types and levels of acne, but can be quite drying when used in higher concentrations.
 So please treat your skin accordingly when using it.

-In our previous post on “Exfoliation”, we explained the benefits of using Salicylic Acid.
+In our Ultimate Guide On Exfoliation, we explained the benefits of using Salicylic Acid.
 But how can it also help those with acne?
 This ingredient is known to be a powerful and effective exfoliant that helps to not only promote skin cell turnover, but to effectively cleanse the hair follicles in your skin (where the problem starts).
 It is both fungistatic and bacteriostatic (meaning it stops fungi and bacteria from reproducing on the skin).
 It deeply penetrates the barriers of the skin so that it can do its magic whilst cleaning your pores and reducing the oil production in your skin without stripping the moisture in your skin.
 In addition, Salicylic Acid also has anti-inflammatory properties that help reduce the redness that often appears around an infected or swollen pimple.

 Willow Bark is a great alternative to Salicylic Acid.
 It’s a botanical ingredient that naturally contains Salicylic Acid.